Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_dynamic_tables/getting_started_with_dynamic_tables.md

 ### What we've covered
 - Creating and managing Dynamic tables
-- Using UDTF in a dynamic table
+- Using Snowpark UDTF in a Dynamic table
 - Creating data validation rule using Dynamic tables
-- Alerting on those rule
+- Alerting on those rules
 - Monitoring Dynamic table using dashboard and SQL